 No Item Quality level of technical requirement Test procedure Vessel handling simulator Radar simulator 71.
 Radar reflectivity The echo in the radar picture shall be realistic and dependent of the viewing angle.
-It shall be checked, if reflecting objects show a realistic echo. x x 72.
+It shall be checked, if reflecting objects show a realistic echo. х х 72.
 Echoes caused by waves and precipitation Sea state echoes are stored for typical wave pattern also covering the range of sea state levels.
 Echoes by precipitation are shown in a realistic manner.
 Sea state echoes have to be tested by introducing different wave heights and directions.
 Precipitation echoes are checked. x x 73.
 Waves Sea state and wave direction can be adjusted; the craft moves realistically.
 It has to be tested, if the motion of the craft varies according to the sea state.
 Wave directions and height have to be visible. x 74.
 Precipitation All weather conditions (restriction of visibility, precipitation with the exception of lightning and cloud formation) are available resulting in a coherent picture.
 A visual inspection shall be carried out to check whether the visibility may be reduced. x 75.
-Chart display The Inland ECDIS in information mode has to meet the requirements of the most recent standard published by the European Union or the Central Commission for Navigation of the Rhine (Commission Implementing Regulation (EU) N° 909/2013 or CCNR Inland ECDIS edition 2.3 or its updated edition).
-It has to be checked, if the ECDIS software is certified and Inland Electronical Navigation Chart is used. x 76.
+Chart display The Inland ECDIS in information mode has to meet the requirements of the most recent edition of ES-RIS published by CESNI.
+It has to be checked, if the inland ECDIS software and the Inland Electronical Navigation Chart iENC are in compliance with part I and part V of ES-RIS in its current version regarding the Inland ECDIS in information mode. х 76.
 Measuring units The simulator uses units for European inland waterway navigation (km, km/h).
-The displayed units have to be evaluated. x x 77.
+The displayed units have to be evaluated. х x 77.
 Language options Language of examination and/or English shall apply.
-Language of the instruments has to be checked. x x 78.
+Language of the instruments has to be checked. х х 78.
 Quantity of exercises There shall be a possibility to create, store and run various exercises, which shall be manipulable while running.
-Different operations shall be performed. x x
+Different operations shall be performed. х x 79.

-No Item Quality level of technical requirement Test procedure Vessel handling simulator Radar simulator 79.
 Quantity of own craft For each bridge a different own craft can be loaded.
-Demonstration of separate exercises on multiple bridges (if applicable). x 80.
-Storage data All simulation values which are necessary to replay the simulation, including video and sound of the performance of the applicant have to be stored.
+Demonstration of separate exercises on multiple bridges (if applicable). х

+N Item Quality level of technical requirement Test procedure Vessel handling simulator Radar simulator 80).
+Storage All simulation values which are necessary to replay the simulation, including video and sound of the performance of the applicant have to be stored.
 A simulation run is started and the storage carried out.
-The simulation is reloaded and reviewed in order to determine whether all relevant data is available from the recorded simulation run. x x 81.
-Storage of displayed examination There must be an opportunity for replay in the operator room or at a debriefing station.
+The simulation is reloaded and reviewed in order to determine whether all relevant data is available from the recorded simulation run. x x 8 Storage displaye examin ayed There must be an opportunity for replay in the operator room or at a debriefing station.
 Radio communication shall be recordable.
-The exercise shall be replayed. x x
+The exercise shall be replayed. x х